headwirecom/aem-solr-search/aemsolrsearch-proxy/README.md

     For example in my case, it is 'http://localhost:8983/solr'

-2. Enter the Solr Core Name

-        solr.core=collection1

-3. Enter the allowerd request handlers, seperated by commas:
+2. Enter the allowerd request handlers, seperated by commas:

         solr.allowed.request.handlers=/select,/update,/delete

-4. Enter the maximum number of allowed rows
+3. Enter the maximum number of allowed rows

         solr.allowed.rows.max=30

-5. If using the Solr Cloud mode, then configure the following:
+4. If using the Solr Cloud mode, then configure the following:

         solr.cloud.mode=true

-6. For HTTP Requests, configure the http connection timeout
+5. For HTTP Requests, configure the http connection timeout

         http.connection.timeout=1000

-7. For HTTP Requests, configure the http socket timeout
+6. For HTTP Requests, configure the http socket timeout

          http.socket.timeout=1000

-8. Enter the Available Server port, where you want to run this Solr Proxy
+7. Enter the Available Server port, where you want to run this Solr Proxy

         server.port=8899